Richard William Davis

-Richard William Davis (November 7, 1941 – August 24, 2012) was an American child murderer, rapist and possible serial killer who was posthumously linked via DNA to the abduction and murder of 5-year-old Siobhan McGuinness, who was found raped and strangled near Turah, Montana on February 7, 1974.
+Richard William Davis (November 7, 1941 – August 24, 2012) was an American child murderer, rapist, and possible serial killer who was posthumously linked via DNA to the abduction and murder of 5-year-old Siobhan McGuinness, who was found raped and stabbed near Turah, Montana, on February 7, 1974.
 Davis had never been convicted or considered a suspect in any violent crime during his lifetime.
 He died of natural causes in 2012.

-In the aftermath of his identification, he was additionally linked to an attempted kidnapping in Bath, New York in 1973.
+In the aftermath of his identification, he was additionally linked to an attempted kidnapping in Bath, New York, in 1973.
 Due to the fact that he traveled extensively around the country, multiple state agencies and the FBI are currently investigating whether Davis can be linked to other violent crimes committed around the country.

 Murder of Siobhan McGuinness

 Disappearance and murder

 In the early morning hours of February 5, 1974, 5-year-old Siobhan McGuinness went missing from her neighborhood in Missoula while en route to her home.
 On that same day, another young girl had reported that a stranger had attempted to lure her into a shed and molest her, but she managed to flee unharmed.

 K-9 units and volunteers organized a search to hopefully find McGuinness alive.
-Her father, Stephen, drew a facial composite of the stranger based on the unnamed girl's testimony, which depicted him as a Caucasian male with curly red hair, a medium build, approximately 5'11 and around 18–20 years old.
+Her father, Stephen, drew a facial composite of the stranger based on the unnamed girl's testimony, which depicted him as a Caucasian male with curly red hair, a medium build, approximately 5'11, and around 18–20 years old.

 Three days later, McGuinness' body was found hidden in a highway culvert outside the city of Turah.
 The body was sent for an autopsy in Great Falls.
-Eventually, an autopsy concluded that McGuinness had been sexually assaulted, stabbed and repeatedly beaten on the head.
+Eventually, an autopsy concluded that McGuinness had been sexually assaulted, stabbed, and repeatedly beaten on the head.